mizerc/mizerc.github.io/content/posts/technology/web-audio-api/index.md

 For security and privacy reasons, it is necessary a user interaction to start the request.
 On the same reasoning, you can connect the microphone to the audio chain to send the audio stream to the next node.

-## Audio Processing
+# Audio Processing

 One great thing about the Web Audio API is that we can process the audio stream in real time.
 The old way is using the `ScriptProcessorNode` interface.
 The modern way to do this is to use the `AudioWorklet` interface.
 The problem with the last one is that it runs in the main thread, so it can suffer from performance issues.
 The `AudioWorklet` instead runs in a separate thread, so it avoid blocking the main thread, but on the other hand it requires a bit more of boilerplate code to set up.
 If we need to send data between the main thread and the audio thread, we need to use the messaging approach.

+## Audio Worklet

+- Runs in a different thread from the main js thread.

+## ScriptProcessorNode

+- Runs in the main thread, the same JS thread.

+## Audio Buffer

+Creating an audio buffer is useful for static playback.
+You can't change the buffer on the fly.
+You cannot modify the buffer while it's playing.
+AudioBuffer is just a memory buffer holding precomputed samples.

+To "change frequency" dynamically, you'd need to:
+- stop the old node
+- generate a new buffer
+- create a new source
+- start it again
+This causes audible glitches or gaps.
+It’s not smooth or continuous.

+AudioBufferSourceNode plays it once.

-## MIDI
+# MIDI

 The MIDI is a protocol that allows us to send and receive MIDI messages.
 It is a digital protocol that allows us to send and receive MIDI messages between devices.
 Several devices like keyboards, synthesizers, and controllers can speak MIDI.